khandokar/mysite/README.md

 # 28-01-2024

 I removed the proxy from here, enabled CROS in api.
 Update the favicon.ico.
 Replace the demo apit to production api.
 Record the demo.
 Tried to complete the recording in 15 min.
-Forgot to mention the certificate in the demo.